What to do With Unused Needles

 Daily injections are a part of life for most surrogates.
-In the majority of surrogate medical cycles we will ask our surrogates to administer one intramuscular shot per day over the course of the first ten to twelve weeks of the pregnancy.
+In the majority of surrogate medical cycles, the IVF doctor will ask our surrogates to administer one intramuscular shot per day over the course of the first ten to twelve weeks of the pregnancy.
 This necessitates the need for you to keep a large inventory of syringes and needles on hand during the medical cycle.

 These needles and syringes are the property of your intended parents, as they purchased them for your use during the medical cycle of their surrogacy.
 No matter what you choose to do with the unused medical supplies and medications, this decision should be cleared with your intended parents first.